![]() | |

 I often get asked how I knew to go into AI so early.
 Honestly, on some "imposter syndrome" level I think it is luck, that there are scientists distributed over all sorts of interests.
 But on another level, what else could possibly be as interesting or important as intelligence – as understanding ourselves?

-Why did Boden and I wind up working so much with governments and governance?
+Boden and I both thought that.
+Why then did we wind up working so much with governments and governance?
 Why do China and the EU have AI regulation and the US not?
 How is it not evident that passing agency into mechanism is of enormous legal and moral concern?
 I'm not sure, and I'm up against a deadline, but I wanted to remember I have these questions, so here they are.
 But always in the back of my mind is the fact that the US was founded by fundamentalist whackos, who have always seen the world as black and white (sadly in more ways than one.)
 Maybe it just seemed self evident to enough people with enough power that only (white male) humans were really conscious, intelligent, or other codewords for "interesting," and thus AI was only ever really the domain for engineers.
 Now even from strictly a domestic US perspective, disproportionate power has shifted to those engineers because of inadequate attention to wealth.

 Comments